Debarpan98/mole-detection/README.md

-# AI-Assisted Mole Detection for Teledermatology Triage
+# AI-assisted mole detection for online dermatology triage in telemedicine settings
 **Triaging system via Vision Transformer (ViT) and Nested Hierarchical Transformer (NesT) to detect nevi from dermatological images.**

 *Codebase to the published study in Informatics in Medicine Unlocked (2023).
 Please feel free to take a look at the paper at https://doi.org/10.1016/j.imu.2023.101311*